finance calculator

 How to use this calculator

-1. Enter the full-day per diem rate allowed by your employer or the GSA/IRS guidelines for your destination.
+1. Enter the full‑day per diem rate allowed by your employer or by the GSA/IRS or other official guidelines for your destination.

-2. Enter how many full days you’ll be away (days where you are entitled to the full per diem).
+2. Enter how many full days you’ll be away—days where you are entitled to 100% of the per diem under your policy.

-3. Enter how many travel days you have (typically departure and return days).
+3. Enter how many travel days you have (typically departure and return days where a reduced per diem applies).

-4. Adjust the travel-day percentage if your policy differs from the default 75%.
+4. Adjust the travel‑day percentage if your policy differs from the default 75% (for example, 50% or another fraction).

-5. We calculate the reduced travel-day rate, subtotals for full and travel days, and the total per diem allowance.
+5. Review the calculated travel‑day rate, the subtotals for full and travel days, and the total per diem allowance for the trip.

 Inputs explained